9 min read

 What Is Tiered Link-Building?

-So tiered link-building is a smart SEO strategy where you build a pyramid of backlinks to boost your website’s authority and rankings.
+Tiered link building is a gray hat strategy where you build a pyramid of backlinks to boost your site's authority and rankings.

-Instead of linking directly to your main site, you create multiple layers of links that support each other.
+Instead of linking to your site, you build links to the links that point to it.

 Here’s how it works: